Director, Digital Transformation and Process Improvement

 This position is a "designated position" in the California State University's Conflict of Interest Code.
 The successful candidate accepting this position is required to file Conflict of Interest forms subject to the regulations of the Fair Political Practices Commission.
 This position is a sensitive position as designated by the CSU.
 A background check (including a criminal records check) must be completed satisfactorily.
 Failure to satisfactorily complete the background check may affect the application status of applicants or continued employment of current CSU employees who apply for the position.
 Additionally, the person holding this position is considered a 'limited reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.

-Candidates should click the "I'm Interested" button on this page and apply by completing the CSUN on-line application and must attach a cover letter that addresses the qualifications above and a current resume, including names of three professional references.
+Candidates should apply by completing the CSUN on-line application and must attach a cover letter that addresses the qualifications above and a current resume, including names of three professional references.
 NOTE: Internal candidates should apply through the portal by accessing the View Job Openings/Apply link on the Human Resources/Employee pagelet.

 For more detailed information on the application and hiring process, please visit the link below: